esphome/esphome-docs/components/wireguard.rst

 - **address** (**Required**, IPv4 address): The local VPN address of the device.

+  If you intend to upload firmwares through the VPN link you probably need to copy this value to the ``use_address`` parameter of the :doc:`wifi`.

 - **netmask** (*Optional*, IPv4 address): The netmask for the configured address.
   Default to ``255.255.255.255``.